Contact Us for a Free Consultation (213) 542-0979

 Mostly, sexual battery cases do not have supporting physical evidence or an injury.
 Thus, perhaps we can argue that they have insufficient evidence to secure a conviction.

-The critical thing is, we've got to decide exactly how we're going to handle the case – whether we're going to fight it; whether we're going to negotiate it; whether we're going to put together a mitigation package, and that's done through experience.
+The critical thing is that we've got to decide exactly how we're going to handle the case—whether we're going to fight it, negotiate it, or put together a mitigation package.
+That's done through experience.
 The first thing we do is meet.

-So, we need to do a sit-down and talk about the case and have you give me a rundown of precisely what happened so I can best assess whether you have a defense.
+So, we need to discuss the case, and you should give me a rundown of precisely what happened so I can best assess whether you have a defense.

 We also need to put in a Penal Code Section 288.1 report, which assesses whether you are a danger to the community or a threat to touch anybody else inappropriately.
 Also, a static 99 report can be helpful.
 That's an assessment that's done of somebody.
 It's a standard form, but it's looking at:

-Sometimes we do some fighting, and then we negotiate.
+Sometimes, we fight, and then we negotiate.
 So, we've got to look at what type of scenario you fall under based on your prior record, what happened in this current case, and several other factors that apply to your particular case.
+Contact us for a free case review.
+The Hedding Law Firm is based in Los Angeles, CA.

 Menu